R599-afk/Naviware/README.md

 # 🛡️ Naviware

 Naviware is an unofficial Windows utility for supported PC editions of Dead by Daylight.
-It runs locally while you play and applies the prestige, inventory, perk, and cosmetic options included with your Naviware license plan.
+It applies the prestige, inventory, perk, and cosmetic options included with your active Naviware license plan while the application is running.

 Naviware is not affiliated with, endorsed by, or approved by Behaviour Interactive.